dwr-psandhu/azure_dms_batch/README.md

 # Azure Batch runs for Models

-Models are proceses that take input and process via files and environment variables and run an exectuable producing output
+Models are processes that take input and process via files and environment variables and run an exectuable producing output

 (input(s) --> EXE --> output(s))